prateekbhatt/userjoy/apps/api/README.md

 - How to store plan, license, amount info?
 - How to store customer journey info?
 - How to handle conversations and messages?
-- Using Mandrill, it is possible to assign unique readable email ids for each team member of an app, e.g. "prateek@dodatado.mail.userjoy.co"
+- Using Mailgun, it is possible to assign unique readable email ids for each team member of an app, e.g. "prateek@dodatado.mail.userjoy.co"

 ## API (To be updated)